theneo1319/Data-Wrangling-with-MongoDb/README.md

 # Data Wrangling with MongoDb

-            The file 'Hyderabad_part' is downloaded from https://mapzen.com/data/metro-extracts/.
-I selected a part of Hyderabad to procede with my analysis and cleaning the data and importing it to MonoDb.
+The data file is downloaded from mapzen, which is not offering its services any more.
+I have downloaded the data and performed the data munging on the raw data.